Trump threatens to cut federal aid if schools don’t reopen

 The White House’s task force on the coronavirus was meeting at the Education Department on Wednesday, emphasizing the administration’s push to reopen schools.

-In a call with governors on Tuesday, DeVos slammed a similar plan at Virginia’s Fairfax County Public Schools, which is asking families to decide between fully remote instruction or two days a week at school.
-“A choice of two days per week in the classroom is not a choice at all,” DeVos said, according to audio of the call obtained by The Associated Press.

-Later at Tuesday’s White House event, DeVos said families should be able to count on having their children in school five days a week: “It’s clear that our nation’s schools must fully reopen and fully operate this school year.
-Anything short of that robs students, not to mention taxpayers, of their future,” she said.

-Trump has also taken aim at Democrats who he says are standing in the way of a fall reopening.
-“They think it’s going to be good for them politically, so they keep the schools closed,” Trump said at the White House event.
+At the White House event, Trump took aim at Democrats who he says are standing in the way of a fall reopening.
+“They think it’s going to be good for them politically, so they keep the schools closed,” Trump said.
 “No way.
 We’re very much going to put pressure on governors and everybody else to open the schools.”

 He added that parents and children want schools to reopen, declaring that “it’s time to do it.”